Discover your gifts by studying Music at Concordia University Texas.

 What performance opportunities are available?

-The University Choir takes a concert tour each spring, and participates in worship on campus and in area congregations on Sunday mornings.
-Groups are a regular part of the campus chapel schedule.
+Our ensembles plan to tour annually.
+We also participate in worship on campus and in area congregations on Sunday mornings.
+Small ensembles are a regular part of the campus chapel schedule.

 Students taking private lessons are invited to perform on student recitals and master classes, which are scheduled throughout the year.